belcurv/medium/articles/modular_js_2.md

 ```

 We use promise syntax again to coordinate the timing of the `.getJSON()` AJAX response with subsequent  function calls.
 In this case, once the request has successfully resolved,  we `.render()` the quote (wrapped in an anchor tag) and author's name.

+In a previous version of this article, our greeting module's `init()` method called its own renderer (`displayMessage()`).
+Although that works, it results in a diminished user experience: the greeting renders immediately, and then the quote renders after a short delay.
+This is because the quote module can't render until it receives a quote from the API.
+We can do better.

+Our modular structure makes it easy to improve upon the previous version.
+We refactored our greeting module to export its `displayMessage()` method instead of calling it internally.
+That allows any other module to call it.
+Since we want both features to render simultaneously, we add a call to `Greeting.displayMessage()` in our quote module's `renderQuote()` method.
+Now both features render at the same time.

 > Special thanks to Chris Coyier for granting permission to use his [Quotes on Design API](https://quotesondesign.com/api-v4-0/).
 In addition to curating all those quotes, Chris also founded [CSS-Tricks](https://css-tricks.com) and co-founded [Codepen](http://codepen.io). **Huge thanks!**